PrometheusVault/ember/docs/operations.md

 ### Provision agent on bootstrap

+[See `docs/agents/provision.md`](agents/provision.md) for the full developer and operator guide.
+Field notes below summarize the day-to-day workflow.

 - During startup the `core.agent` automatically invokes `provision.agent`.
 The
   agent ensures the vault directory contains the expected layout (logs/, logs/agents/, plugins/, models/, state/, etc.) and writes a summary to